MEF Teacher Grant Guidelines (2011)

 Grant Applications and Amounts

-Grants are open to all GMCS teachers, librarians, and counselors for classroom oriented projects.
-Grants may be applied for individually or jointly.
-The maximum amount of each grant is $200.00.
-The 2010 applications MUST be completed on the current year application form, using 12-point font.
-The Application Form can be downloaded from: www.mckinleykids.org.
-Save the form to your computer and complete the application in Microsoft Word.
-Handwritten applications will not be accepted.
-More than one application may be submitted, but an individual will not receive more than one grant.
+Grants for educational projects are open to all GMCS teachers, librarians, and counselors.
+Grants may be applied for by individuals or jointly.
+The maximum amount of each grant is $400.00.
+More than one application may be submitted, but an individual will not receive more than one grant in any given year.

 Grant Guidelines